 - Regularly inspect your home to look for signs of mice.

 - Scope out any possible entry points and seal or close them off.

 - Always keep food sealed and securely stored; never leave it out.

 - Keep inside and outside areas tidy and free of exposed garbage.

 - Make sure any foliage or tree branches are at least three feet away from the foundation of your home.

 - During the colder months, keep birdseed to a minimum.

 As always, make sure to call a professional if these natural home remedies do not work or if you need assistance.
-At Western Exterminator, we are dedicated to helping our customers stay pest-free during the winter and year-round!
+At Rentokil, we are dedicated to helping our customers stay pest-free during the winter and year-round!

 6 Home Remedies to Get Rid of Mice this Winter in Las Vegas NV